JKorf/Kucoin.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
+* Version 4.0.15 - 18 Jul 2022
+    * Fix for websocket not reconnecting
+    * Updated CryptoExchange.Net

 * Version 4.0.14 - 16 Jul 2022
     * Added isolated margin endpoints
     * Updated xml api docs references